ahmeterdem1/MLgebra/README.md

 layer_id starts from 0.
 But keep in mind that first layer in the model does not have any weights assigned.
 Assigned weights are to be between the layer and the layer before that.
+For the given layers biases, node_id will be "b".

-Also the first line of the file starts with probably 0:-1:...
+Also the first line of the file starts with probably -1:b:...
 This is because even though the first layer has no weights, it can still have biases.
 This line represents the biases of the first layer.